Black bear hunting activity and harvests - Open Ontario

 4 Hunting and fishing licence issuers 4 2025-10-22T19:18:17.902758

 The search results include the dataset name black-bear-hunting-activity-and-harvests.
-That name can be passed as the value of package_show in the next API call.
-The return is again in json format with the full metadata for the dataset, including last modification date, data license information, notes (here in both English and French), keywords all attached resources.
-Our goal is to make sure that we obtain the right version of the data by finding the resource_id for the table.
+Now that we have the name, it is passed as the value of package_show in the next API call.
+The return is again in json format with the full metadata for the dataset, including last modification date, data license information, notes (here in both English and French), keywords, and various other resources.
+Our goal is to make sure that we obtain the right version of the data by finding the resource_id (here it is a seemingly random set of characters that uniquely identify the data and it’s version for use in the API).

 package_name = "black-bear-hunting-activity-and-harvests"